Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in New Hampshire.
-Immigrants (the foreign-born) make up more than 1 in 20 Granite Staters, and more than half of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants (the foreign-born) make up 5.7% of the Granite State’s population, and more than half of them are naturalized U.S. citizens who are eligible to vote.
 “New Americans”—immigrants and the children of immigrants—account for 5.7% of registered voters in the state.
 Immigrants not only contribute to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $2.4 billion in consumer purchasing power, and the businesses they own had sales and receipts of more than $900 million and employed nearly 6,000 people at last count.
-At a time when the economy is still recovering, New Hampshire can ill-afford to alienate such an important component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $2.6 billion in consumer purchasing power, and the businesses they own had sales and receipts of nearly $923 million and employed nearly 6,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to New Hampshire’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of New Hampshire’s population and electorate.

-- 5.7% (or 43,084) of registered voters in New Hampshire were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 5.7% (or 42,780) of registered voters in New Hampshire were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 - In New Hampshire, 92.4% of children with immigrant parents were U.S. citizens in 2009 , according to data from the Urban Institute.